tvansteenburgh/greenhouse/README.md

 The browser will open and things will happen:

-- Script will log you in to Ubuntu SSO and then pause for you to 2fa (you have 60 seconds before the script will time out)
+- Script will log you in to Ubuntu SSO and then pause for you to 2fa.
+If you don't define SSO env vars, the script will pause for you to auth manually.
+If you don't auth within 60 seconds the script will time out.
-- New posts will be created for each city in the region that doesn't already have a post
+- New posts will be created for each city in the region that doesn't already have a post.
-- The new posts (and any others that are OFF) will be turned ON (made live on the 'Canonical - Jobs' board)
+- The new posts (and any others that are OFF) will be turned ON (made live on the 'Canonical - Jobs' board).

 If the script fails partway through you can safely rerun it, since it won't create a duplicate job post for cities that already have one.